A-kly/School-Vault/PSYCH 258/Topic 1 - Introduction to Cognitive Psychology.md

 ### Classic Definition

 - **cognitive psychology**: “all processes by which the sensory input is transformed, reduced, elaborated, stored, recovered, and used” (Neisser, 1967, p.4)
 	- information may be changed or ==removed==
 	- new information is connected to other information
 	- Keep information and get it later
 	- these processes have a ==Purpose==

 ### Information-Processing Definition

 - **cognitive psychology**: the experimental study of human information processing
 - assumption: the mind is “a complex system that receives, stores, retrieves, transforms, and transmits information” (Stillings et al., 1987, p.1)
 - characteristics:
-	-  processing capacity is ---------due to attention
+	-  processing capacity is ==limited== due to attention
-	-  cognition takes ------multiple stages inferred
+	-  cognition takes ==time==, multiple stages inferred
-	-  processing stages are ----------------processes cannot be isolated
+	-  processing stages are ==interdependent==,  processes cannot be isolated
 - basic domains: attention, pattern perception, learning, memory,...
 - higher-level domains: language processing, problem solving, decision-making,...
-- hardware:software::-----:?
+- hardware:software *as* Brain:?

 ---